The Solitary Reaper, by William Wordsworth – Complete Poem Explanation | Summary & Analysis

 1. Behold her, single in the field,

-→ The poet asks us to look at the girl who is working alone in the field.
+👉 The poet says to look at the young girl standing alone in the field, working peacefully by herself.

 2. Yon solitary Highland Lass!